Three Methods of Assessing Student Performance in Tutoring Sessions

 For more information, visit the website at www.crossroadsoflearning.com

-Oases Online tutoring tracking software can be used create learning objectives and record tutor/student observations and session progress summaries when assessing student performance.
-Oases produces automatic student progress reports based on these session summaries.
+Oases Online tutoring tracking software can be used for assessing student performance.
+This includes, creating learning objectives and recording tutor observations and session progress summaries.
+Additionally, Oases produces automatic student learning and progress reports.

-Use Oases Online to manage your tutoring business – Book a Demo today.
+Use Oases Online to manage your tutoring business – Book a Demonstration below.